Mintorang/Web-Scraping/README.md

 # Web-Scraping
-This is a python script where I scrape data from Ebay.couk From this script I am able to get multiple details about the items
+This is a python script where I scrape data from Ebay.co.uk From this script I am able to get multiple details about the items